ChalmersGU-AI-course/shrdlite-course-project/server/readme.md

 ./dist/build/server/server
 ~~~

-When the server is running the web interface is visible at
+When the server is running the web interface is available at
 <http://localhost:8000/shrdlite.html>